 For example, Mary’s Levite descended relative Elisabeth, The Wife of Manoah (Samson’s mother), “the Shunamite woman” in the second Book of Kings (possibly Jonah’s mother), Abraham’s wife Sarah (Isaac’s mother), all receive visits from Prophets, Angels or Yahweh himself.
 In each case, the divine visitor correctly prophecies that they will soon bear children.

 In this study, I argue that each of these “predictions” indicates sexual unions.
 Here a male figure says what will occur.
-It is implied as well that he makes “it” happen, that this visitation is casual.
+It is implied as well that he makes “it” happen, that this visitation is causal.
 After all, how might he predict such a thing?
 This is especially clear in Genesis 18, this study argues, where it is esoterically suggested that Abraham has offered his wife to a visiting Yahweh.
 In fact, it may be argued that later occurrences of this motif become more subtle references to Genesis 18, for example, which goes some way in establishing the trope.

 In Mary’s annunciation in Matthew, the visiting Angel is unidentified.
 This study asserts that Angels, in general, as figures, are Aryan with a few exceptions.
 Regardless, the term or concept of Angel itself is best understood as an Aryan identifier.
 Again, here we understand Angels as ephemeral servants of Yahweh, while Yahweh himself a synonym of Judah or the Jewish people collectively.
 Thus they are distinct from the important, continuing portion of Jewry.
 In Luke the Angel is identified as Gabriel.